 Engineers measure sound intensity in decibels (dB).
 The lower the number, the quieter the sound.
 Most power tools put out 85 to 100 db of sound during use — about the same as a noisy factory or an unmuffled truck.
 Ear muffs or foam ear plugs tame this sound for people actually working with the tools, but more is needed for everyone else, especially when a basement workshop is involved.

-There are two things to consider in soundproofing your home workshop: the elimination of all cracks – even tiny ones – leading out of the work space; and beefing up the sound resistance of walls and ceilings.
+There are two things to consider in soundproofing your home: the elimination of all cracks – even tiny ones – leading out of the work space is key.
+Beefing up the sound resistance of walls and ceilings is also vital.
 It’s hard to beat the performance of drywall as a wall and ceiling covering on both these counts.
 Its ability to absorb sound is considerable, thanks to its high density.
 Drywall tape and joint compound also seal board-to-board cracks very well.
-My favourite type of drywall for workshop applications is 5/8”-thick “firecode” material, the kind required for commercial applications.
+My favourite type of drywall for workshop applications is 5/8”-thick “firecode” material, the kind of drywall required for commercial applications.
 Besides being thicker than usual, the gypsum core includes glass fibers for extra strength.
 Firecode drywall costs about 20% more than regular 1/2” stuff, but it fares much better in the rough-and-tumble workshop environment.
 So, if drywall is so good at blocking sound, how come every noisy house already has drywall?
+That’s because it’s just a start.

 Drywall and More